Pest Control CostPest Control PricingPest Control

 1. Act early — early infestations cost far less to treat than established ones

-2. Get 3 quotes — prices for the same service vary significantly between companies
+2. Request 3 written estimates — prices for the same service vary significantly between companies

 3. Choose annual service contracts for ongoing pest pressure — cheaper per visit than one-time calls